Best of the season - Klopp on Liverpool win at Leeds

 "I can't explain why our counter-pressing didn't work [in previous games] but tonight it clicked.
 It clicked in the second half against Arsenal.

-"Tonight I'm not sure how many goals we scored after we won the ball back but that makes all the difference.
+"Tonight I'm not sure how many goals we scored after we won the ball back, but that makes all the difference.

 "I think we know that, but there is always a bit of difference from knowing and understanding and really feeling it."

-'I have no clue if we can get close to top four'
+'I have no clue if we can get top four'

 The Reds have made a late successful push for Champions League football before under Klopp - when they took 26 points from a possible 30 to finish third in 2020-21.